shrimpynuts/rice-tech-resources/README.md

 # Rice Tech Careers

-A relatively comprehensive list of resources regarding **recruiting/preparing for the tech industry from Rice University**.
+Just some resources regarding **recruiting/preparing for the tech industry from Rice University**.

 Some specific to Rice, some not.
 It's also impossible to write down everything, so most of this will be links to resources that go further in detail.